Digiorno Crispy Pan Pizza Review

 It’s-ah ready-ah!
 The “pan” tray thing wasn’t as flimsy to pull out of the oven as I anticipated.
 And it was surprisingly not that hot.
 It was also really easy to cut – but that might have been my awesome Star Wars pizza cutter.
 I cut 6 large squares, and slid the pieces out.
 That was another nice surprise – there was no cutting the edges or scraping off the bottom of the pan – it all just came out so nicely.
 So, I grabbed my bottle of ranch (because in Texas, we put ranch on everything), parmesan cheese, a cold Coke and sat down to try it.

-I immediately noticed the thickness of the crust – it’s pretty thick and definitely reminds me of New York style pizza.
+I immediately noticed the thickness of the crust – it’s pretty thick.
 Not surprisingly, it tasted great, just like a regular Digiorno pizza.
 It’s-ah pizza pie!
 It’s decently scattered with toppings, but as always, that varies pizza to pizza.
 Mine had just enough.
 And I didn’t have to re-distribute the frozen pepperoni or onions before cooking to cover the entire pizza, which was nice.
 There’s not much left to say about the taste, because it really just tastes like every other Digiorno pizza I’ve ever had.
 Maybe if I would have left it in the oven a little longer, the crust would have been even crunchier, but it was still pretty good.

 Would I buy it again?
 Naw… I get more pizza for your money with a regular Digiorno pizza.
 And if I cook it a little longer, I will have that toasty, crunchy crust that I like so much.
-If you absolutely love a super thick crust all the way through your New York style pizza – this is for you.
 Plus, when you’re cooking Digiorno in your oven, no one judges you for pretending to be Italian with a horrible accent.